 It has, however, taken these organisations perhaps a little longer to buy into this hype than analysts and operators initially envisaged.

-“From a sustainability perspective, the Nordics had it all from the start and [the operators] created a good strategy based around the fact they have the energy, and they built a lot of datacentres, but then they realised the customers weren’t coming.
-And operators started to realise that just having cheap power doesn’t necessarily bring the clients in,” Harald Riise, CEO of Norway-based datacentre service provider Compute Nordic, tells Computer Weekly.
+“From a sustainability perspective, the Nordics had it all from the start and [the operators] created a good strategy based around the fact they have the energy, and they built a lot of datacentres, but then they realised the customers weren’t coming,” Harald Riise, CEO of Norway-based datacentre service provider Compute Nordic, tells Computer Weekly.

 Steve Wallage, managing director of datacentre market-focused analyst house Danseb Consulting, says part of the problem was how some operators marketed their facilities in the early part of this decade.

 “The marketing wasn’t always great,” he says.
 “They might have a great PowerPoint presentation, and talk a lot about about the great environmental and economic benefits of being in the Nordics, but they didn’t talk about what this meant in quantifiable terms.

 “Now, operators talk in much more specific terms about how they can meet the requirements of clients.
 In the past, they had more of a ‘we’re all things to all men’ [approach to marketing their facilities], whereas now it’s a case of, ‘if you’re an HPC user, this is what we can do specifically for you’.”

 Another major problem operators had to overcome was the risk averseness of enterprise IT buyers, who tend to favour datacentre locations that are in easy reach of their own headquarters.

 “It’s psychological, really,” says Wallage.
 “People like to be able to visit the datacentre housing their IT or feel reasonably close to it.”